passes-org/passes/docs/packages/reqs/quickstart.md

 ## Building a Pass Provider

-For building a [Pass Provider](/#what-is-a-pass-provider), `reqs` exports a `PassProviders` namespace with relevent APIs, and some of the common APIs will be useful as well.
+Reqs exports APIs that will be useful for building a [Pass Provider](/#what-is-a-pass-provider), including a `PassProviders` namespace.

 #### parseRequestTag